Mircea-s-classes/ai-hardware-project-proposal-hrs-ai/docs/Project_Proposal.md

 ---

-# AI Hardware Project Proposal Template
+# AI Hardware Project Proposal

 ## 1. Project Title
 Name of the Team
+HRS AI

 List of students in the team
+- Raul Cancho
+- Hannah Duong
+- Salina Tran

 Provide a clear and concise title for your project.

 ## 2. Platform Selection
 Select one platform category and justify your choice.